StanleyCuenat/stanleyJs/README.md

 ## DAO

-    implement DAO Interface and abstract class [DONE] implement Query builder for MongoDB and SQL
+    implement DAO Interface and abstract class [DONE] implement Query builder for MongoDB and SQL [NOT IMPLEMENTED]

 ## DB